MusabPalaz/SHA256-Password-Length-Estimation-and-Complexity/README.md

 **Objectives**

-* Estimate password length from SHA256 hash outputs
+* Estimate password length from SHA256 hash outputs.
-* Analyze password complexity using entropy, bit density, and hash diffusion behaviors
+* Analyze password complexity using entropy, bit density, and hash diffusion behaviors.
-* Reveal how SHA256’s structural logic can be repurposed for password analysis
+* Reveal how SHA256’s structural logic can be repurposed for password analysis.
-* Provide accessible insights for non-technical audiences
+* Provide accessible insights for non-technical audiences.

 ---